Chapter 1 : Lucy in the Sky with Diamonds

 “A-accompany you?”
 She whispers faintly, pushing her glasses up her nose.

-…” he mutters and turns away, walking down the flowerbeds in fast strides.
-The round shape of the moon enlightening his silhouette sends a twang of romantic hope through her rigid bones.
+“O-kay…” he mutters and turns away, walking down the flowerbeds in fast strides.
+The round shape of the moon enlightens his silhouette, sending a twang of romantic hope through her rigid bones.

-Lucy sits there for while, dazed, deciding against it, then deciding that really it all doesn’t matter at all because in five more hours the train will be taking her home and it will be the last time she will ever hear his Irish drawl.
-Life has been numbingly predictable the last seventeen years; so before she has a chance to rethink it all, she is on her feet, hand in the air,
+Lucy stays by the fountain for a little while, dazed.
+Deciding against it, then deciding that it really doesn’t matter at all.
+In five hours' time, the train will be transporting her home; back into the mind-numbing stupor that constitutes her life.
+This is the last time she will ever hear his Irish drawl.
+Before she has a chance to rethink it all, she is on her feet, hand in the air,

 “Uhu, that’s great, darling –“